-- 1. Enter crop for certification.
-These stocks will be grown in accordance with the Rules and Regulations of the seed potato certification program for the appropriate seed level using generally accepted cultural practices. - 2.
-Furnish land and labor, and meet all expenses involved in production and certification of the crop. - 3.
-Permit representatives of the University to make observations and to obtain samples if desired. - 4.
-Not to further propagate or distribute seed stocks of this (these) selections for propagation beyond the terms of this agreement unless authorized by the University. - 5.
+- C. Any seed grower/organization entering numbered potato selections for seed increase and evaluation in the potato certification program also agrees to abide by an agreement with the Colorado State University Agricultural Experiment Station, or to obtain written authorization from the potato breeding program from which the numbered potato selections originate.
+The CSU agreement "Notice to Receivers of Experimental Potato Selections" consists in part of the following: - 1.
+Colorado State University Agrees to: - i.
+Supply seed stocks or grant permission to utilize these stocks for further propagation and evaluation to the grower applicant. - ii.
+The term of this agreement will be for a one-year period beginning upon seed grower/organization receipt of the numbered stocks. - 2.
+By Acceptance of Such Potatoes, The Seed Grower/Organization Agrees to: - Enter crop for certification.
+These stocks will be grown in accordance with the Rules and Regulations of the seed potato certification program for the appropriate seed level using generally accepted cultural practices. - ii.
+Furnish land and labor, and meet all expenses involved in production and certification of the crop. - iii.
+Permit representatives of the University to make observations and to obtain samples if desired. - iv.
+Not to further propagate or distribute seed stocks of this (these) selections for propagation beyond the terms of this agreement unless authorized by the University. - v.
 Dispose of any numbered selection discarded from the Potato Cultivar Development Program.
-These stocks will not be eligible for entrance in any seed potato certification program unless authorized by the University. - Special disposition instructions: As directed by Cultivar Development Program Leader. - 7.
-A meeting between the Seed Grower(s)/Organization Representative(s), the Seed Improvement Committee of the Colorado Certified Potato Growers' Association, the Potato Certification Service and the Project Leader of the Potato Cultivar Development Program prior to January 1st to establish guidelines on price and method of distribution of seed.

-8. Not hold the University or its representatives financially liable for losses incurred as a result of production and/or disposition of this seed.
+These stocks will not be - eligible for entrance in any seed potato certification program unless authorized by the University. - vi.
+Special disposition instructions: As directed by Cultivar Development Program Leader. - vii.
+A meeting between the Seed Grower(s)/Organization Representative(s), the Potato Cultivar Management Committee, the Potato Certification Service, and the Project Leader of the Potato Cultivar Development Program prior to January 1st to establish guidelines on price and method of distribution of seed. - viii.
+Not hold the University or its representatives financially liable for losses incurred as a result of production and/or disposition of this seed. - 3.
+It is Mutually Agreed: